The Woodhands Rock the Wrong Bar

 Not So Random

-8 February 2007, early morning
+8 February 2007, late morning

 My shuffle has been spitting out Faye Wong track after Faye Wong track.
 The play list I use to make my random mixes contains the songs from almost every single album she’s put out.
 I guess when it randomly samples that list for songs to put of the shuffle, Faye Wong songs show up more often than not.
 I’m not complaining: Faye Wong is wicked.
 I just listened to her cover of Dreams by the Cranberries, which makes me want to watch Chungking Express.